top of page

 Emotions are messengers.
 They are there to alert you, so you ‘feel’ what you are thinking.
 They are the way you know if you are in the survive state or the thrive state.

 Emotions can easily become the enemy when you’re trying to lose weight through controlling calories.
 Let’s face it, the main reason we take in more calories than our body needs to fuel cells is emotions.
-Whether it’s eating comfort foods or eating beyond fullness, emotional eating creates the mismatch between the calories your body needs and the amount you take in.
+Whether it’s eating comfort foods or eating beyond fullness, emotional eating creates a mismatch between the calories your body needs and the amount you take in.

 To make matters worse, when exercise is the way to burn off those calories, it becomes a big overwhelming task.
 If you are ever going to make a dent in those calories you consumed, you need to exercise hard and long.
 In order to do this, you need to ignore how you feel in your body and ignore signals from your body like hunger and pain.